You can visit the official website for The Barsana Eye Camp here.

 Every year, the following team assembles for the Eye Camp:

-The Bhaktivedanta Hospital has opened a permanent Vision Centre at Barsana.
-Featuring an operation theatre and OPD, it aims to treat 3800 patients annually.
+The Bhaktivedanta Hospital has opened a permanent Vision and Dental Care Centre at Barsana, featuring an operation theatre and OPD.
+In 2013, 2120 free cataract surgeries were performed in this centre.